Generic Name: siltuximab (Intravenous route)

 Appropriate studies have not been performed on the relationship of age to the effects of siltuximab injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of siltuximab injection in the elderly.
+However, elderly patients are more sensitive to the effects of this medicine than younger adults.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|